BazzaCuda/MinimalistMediaPlayerX/README.md

 Control | Action
 ------- | ------
 **Brightness** |
-`8`                     | Decrease brightness.
-Can be held down for rapid decrease `9`                     | Increase brightness.
+`8`                     | decrease brightness.
+Can be held down for rapid decrease `9`                     | increase brightness.
 Can be held down for rapid increase `2`                     | reset brightness to normal **Contrast** |
 `-` (Hyphen)            | decrease contrast.
 Can be held down for rapid decrease